Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Theory

 Finally, multiplying equation \ref{eqn:4} by equation \ref{eqn:5} gives us an expression to extract a portion of the IA signal, per intrinsically aligned lens-source pair, $(1-a)\Bar{\gamma}_{\rm IA}$:

 Equation \ref{eqn:7} is the fundamental equation of this method.
 From it we can measure a portion of the IA contribution up to an amplitude determined by $a$.
 For example, a value of $a=0.8$ indicates a $20\%$ difference the IA contamination of our two estimators.
 Even in the case where we only recover a small fraction of the IA contamination, provided the signal is above zero, this gives us the ability to extract information about the scale dependence of intrinsic alignment, potentially inside the non-linear 1-halo regime.
+If an estimate of $a$ could be obtained as the radial sensitivities of the estimators were known, then it would be possible to fully model the IA contribution to tangential shear for either of these estimators.
+However, even if $a$ could not be estimated, information on the scale dependence would allow for the amplitude of an IA model to be calibrated within cosmological parameter estimation pipelines.
+A more detailed discussion on the significance of $a$ is given in Section \ref{sec:a}.

-Equation \ref{eqn:7} represents the ideal case of this method.
-However, as mentioned above, to obtain it we have made several strong assumptions about the relative characteristics of the shear estimation methods.
+While equation \ref{eqn:7} represents the ideal case of this method, as mentioned above, we have made several strong assumptions about the relative characteristics of the shear estimation methods to obtain it.
 We now go beyond the method as introduced in \citetalias{Leonard2018}, to explore the consequences of relaxing these assumptions.